Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 <a name="general_options"></a>

 ## Common transport options
-You can use the options below for IoT Hub device clients (for telemetry, device methods, and device twin) and for the device provisioning client.
+You can use the options below for IoT Hub device client and for the Device Provisioning Client.
 These options are declared in [shared_util_options.h][shared-util-options-h].

-**NOTE: Uploading files to Azure (e.g. IoTHubDeviceClient_UploadToBlobAsync) does not support this complete set of options.**
+**NOTE: Uploading files to Azure (e.g. IoTHubDeviceClient_UploadToBlobAsync) does not support this complete set of options.
+See [here](#upload-options) for more.**

 | Option Name                       | Option Define                   | Value Type         | Description
 |-----------------------------------|---------------------------------|--------------------|-------------------------------